SimeonTsvetanov/AI-Automation-Lessons/sections/section-01/README.md

 - [x] Section 03 Data from your Business
 - [x] Section 04 Agentic Workflows
 - [x] Section 05 Data from Outside Your Business
-- [ ] Section 06 Making Your Life Easy
+- [x] Section 06 Making Your Life Easy

 ## 🎯 Learning Objectives

 - [x] Understand N8N basics and interface
 - [x] Learn how to create AI agents
-- [ ] Master workflow automation concepts
 - [x] Implement practical examples from the video
 - [x] Understand integration possibilities